kinoute/scraper-allocine/README.md

-# Scrapper Allociné
+# Scraper Allociné

-Just a random scrapper to retrieve some datas about movies listed on Allociné.fr.
+Just a random scraper to retrieve some datas about movies listed on Allociné.fr.

 The script will save movie datas available on the http://www.allocine.fr/films webpage as a `.csv` file.

-## Movies informations scrapped
+## Movies informations scraped

 The movie attributes retrieved when available are: